KevinMarquette/PowerShell-Lambda-Runtime/README.md

 ### ClientContext/MobileContext
 `ClientContext` and `MobileContext` are not implemented.
 I saw some details related to them but was able to get the project working by ignoring them.
 This may be left up to whoever needs it to add it.
 I think its just pulling more details from the environment or request header and adding it to the `Context` object.

+## Shared Execution Environment

+Multiple executions can execute in the same PowerShell session as previous executions.
+Each execution is in its own scope so any locally scoped variables will be cleared out between execution.
+Globally scoped and environment variables can persist across lambda calls.
+Some modules will also internally maintain state that may persist.

 ## Amazon X-Ray
 I am not sure if Amazon X-Ray is implemented correctly.
 What I have is untested and feels like it should not be enough.